Why does my cat purr when he sees me?

 Some cats purr when they are scared or in pain, as they are using their purr to release tension.

-For example, you keep a cat that may purr when it is healthy, but when he is not, he lets go a big hiss instead.
+For example, I have a cat that purrs when he is healthy, but when he is not, he lets go a big hiss instead.

 The purr is said to promote health and happiness in cats.